Freihofer’s Training Challenge

 (810 AM/103-1 FM)

 For those who are able to workout during lunch, this is a great way to break up your day.
 We have a great group of people led by the talented Kelly Lynch!

 Training group meets at The Crossings of Colonie Mondays 12-1 p.m.

-I just turned 40.
+I recently turned 40.
 I know they say 40 is the new 30, but I’m not buying it.